libregis/GST104/docs/Lab4.md

-# GST 104: Cartographic Design
-## Lab 4: IDP and Refugee Proportional Symbol Map
+# Lab 4: IDP and Refugee Proportional Symbol Map
-### Objective - Design and construct a proportional symbol map in QGIS, then export the maps for layout in Inkscape
+## Objective - Design and construct a proportional symbol map in QGIS, then export the maps for layout in Inkscape

 Document Version: 5/5/2015